nitubhaskar/Compact/README.md

 Folders Description:

 "arm-2009q3" is cross compiler used to build android kernel.
-You can also get the Toolchain from here.
+Or You can also get the Toolchain from here.
 Visit http://www.codesourcery.com/, download and install it(hard way).

 "ncurses-5.9" is required to enablemenuconfig option which helps you config kernel with a menu instead of editing manually .config files.. even though everyone says menuconfig is better, i prefer to edit .config file directly using text editor.
+You can also get ncurses from its official page from here. link--> http://ftp.gnu.org/pub/gnu/ncurses/

 "source" is the folder which has files required to compile the kernel or name itself is self explanatory i guess.